 If you usually buy items with brand name recognition, consider swapping them out for their generic counterparts.
 The ingredients are more or less the same, so why pay more just for advertising?

 Alcohol has a huge markup at bars and restaurants.
 You can buy the same cocktail ingredients, wine or beer at a liquor store for a fraction of the cost.

 You and your friends can alternate hosting duties at your homes, so you don’t sacrifice social time.
 You can also find local restaurants that let you bring your own wine or beer.

 Love to meet friends for dinner?
 Try organizing a potluck instead of going to a restaurant.
 Everyone can bring one dish and collectively, you’ll have an amazing, cost-effective feast.
 Bonus points if each potluck has a theme.

-I love Whole Foods, but the saying, “Whole Foods, whole paycheck” exists for a reason: Where you grocery shop has a significant effect on your bill.
-Look for discount chains such as Aldi.
+I love Whole Foods, but the saying, “Whole Foods, whole paycheck” exists for a reason.
+Where you grocery shop has a big effect on your bill.
+Look for discount chains like Aldi.
 Also, pay attention to the types of foods that are cheaper at different stores.
 One of my local stores is known for the lowest-cost produce, while another regularly sells meat at a discount.